emicklei/melrose/docs/tutorial/05-playing.md

 ## play a musical object

-There are several ways to start listening to your (composed) musical object.
+There are several ways to start listening to your musical object.
 Note that the editor plugin has keyboard shortcuts to play musical objects instead of using functions such as `play`, `begin` and `end`.
 ### play